Ceanothus thyrsiflorus

 Ceanothus thyrsiflorus, known as blueblossom or blue blossom ceanothus, is an evergreen shrub in the buckthorn family Rhamnaceae that is endemic to Oregon and California in the US.
-The term 'Californian lilac' is also applied to this and other varieties of ceanothus, though it is not closely related to Syringa, the true lilac.
+The term 'Californian lilac' and ‘Mountain lilac’ is also applied to this and other varieties of ceanothus, though it is not closely related to Syringa, the true lilac.

 Description

 Ceanothus thyrsiflorus can grow more than 6 m tall and broad in its native chaparral habitat, with glossy green leaves.
 The clusters of tiny flowers, borne in spring, vary from different shades of blue to close to white.
 The evergreen leaves are shiny and about 4 cm long.